benfen/kapture/README.md

 ./kapture.sh $NS $REPLICAS
 ```

-See the `kube-config/pods` directory for details of what was created.
+See the `kube-config` directory for details of what was created.

 ## What did I just do ?